Intelligence Agents FAQ

 How do agent avatars work?

-1. Curated image — pick from the catalog of hand-crafted robot avatars hosted on Cloudflare.
+- Curated robot catalog — pick from the library of hand-crafted avatars.

-2. DiceBear fallback — if no curated image is selected, the agent uses a procedurally generated robot avatar seeded from the agent's seed value.
+- Procedural fallback — if no curated image is picked, the agent uses a procedurally generated robot avatar.

 How do I change the avatar?

-On the edit page, click the avatar in the Identity Strip.
-The picker grid opens.
-Pick any catalog image, or hit the randomize button to clear back to a fresh DiceBear seed.
+Tap the avatar on the edit page.
+The picker opens.
+Pick any catalog image, or hit randomize for a fresh procedural look.

 Can I upload my own avatar image?

-Not at this time.
-The avatar catalog is curated to ensure visual consistency across the platform.
-If you want a custom look, stick with DiceBear and regenerate seeds until you get one you like.
+Not currently.
+The catalog is curated to keep visual consistency across the platform.
+If you want a custom look, use the procedural generator and re-roll until you get one you like.

-No. Agent avatars and player avatars are fully independent systems with separate catalogs, access rules, and lifecycles.
+No. Agent avatars and player avatars are independent — different catalogs, different access rules, different lifecycles.
 Changing one never affects the other.

 Troubleshooting